 Testing the model To test the predictions of the model I regress the survey equivalents of the five factors in equation (8) on the future propensity to search of respondents who are not currently searching-my measure of search intentions at the extensive margin.
-Table 6 reports the results of this exercise.
-In these regressions I control for current wage, demographic characteristics and other factors-tenure at current job, average job satisfaction, perceived fit with current job in terms of skills-that are strong predictors of search behavior and are likely to confound the estimates.16 The regressions also include industry and SOC 2-digit occupation fixed effects.
-To make the correlations comparable and easier to interpret, I standardize each variable by subtracting its sample mean and dividing by its standard deviation, so it becomes a z-score with mean 0 and sd equal to 1.
+Note that $E[\Delta W]$ depends on respondents' beliefs about the wage distribution (median wage and rank in the distribution), both in theory and empirically, as shown in Table 5.
+Hence, I do not need to include these perceptions separately in the regressions.
+Table 7 reports the results of this exercise.
+In these regressions I control for current wage, demographic characteristics and other factors-tenure at current job, average job satisfaction, perceived fit with current job in terms of skills-that are strong predictors of search behavior and are likely to confound the estimates.
+The regressions also include industry and SOC 2-digit occupation fixed effects.
+To make the correlations comparable and easier to interpret, I transform each variable in a z-score with mean 0 and sd 1.